The truth about Fedor Emelianenko

 So should we still care about him?

-For longtime fans of the sport, it’s certainly not my job to suggest that Fedor vs. Sonnen isn’t worth watching.
-Realistically it likely won’t be a great fight, but for a nostalgia trip – and a fight that isn’t overly dangerous for either man at this point – hopefully, it’ll come off as well as Fedor’s fun-if-sloppy fight with Mir did.
+For longtime fans of the sport, it’s certainly not my job to suggest that Fedor vs. Bader isn’t worth watching.
+Realistically it likely won’t be a great fight, but for a nostalgia trip hopefully it’ll come off as well as Fedor’s fun-if-sloppy fight with Mir did, and hopefully, it won’t see the Russian get violently finished.

-For newer fans wondering whether to watch and why Fedor is and was such a big deal, though, I’d suggest to skip the Sonnen fight altogether.
+For newer fans wondering whether to watch and why Fedor is and was such a big deal, though, I’d suggest skipping the Bader fight altogether.
 I’d suggest getting hold of a UFC Fight Pass subscription and checking out his old PRIDE and Affliction fights – they’re all there in the archives – before making a judgment on whether he’s an all-time great.
 The likelihood is that the answer would definitely be a “yes”.